2014–15 Kentucky Wildcats men's basketball team: SEC tournament

 Kentucky entered the 2015 SEC tournament as the top-overall seed and bye until the quarterfinals.
 The SEC tournament took place at Bridgestone Arena in Nashville.
-On March 13 Kentucky met Florida for the third time of the season with the right to go to the semifinals of the SEC tournament.
+On March 13, Kentucky met Florida for the third time of the season with the right to go to the semifinals of the SEC tournament.
 In the day prior, Florida defeated Alabama in the second round to advance to the quarterfinals.
 Aaron Harrison and Towns each scored 13 points and Kentucky shut down Florida in the second half to pull away for a 64–49 victory.
 The height advantage helped Kentucky outrebound Florida 39 to 33, including a 16 to 11 edge offensively that created extra chances and earned frequent trips to the free-throw line.
 Towns also had 12 boards.
 On March 14 Kentucky met Auburn in the semifinals of the SEC tournament.
 In the day prior, Auburn upset LSU in overtime.
 Kentucky poured it on against an Auburn squad that lost two players in less than 24 hours.
 Auburn forward Jordon Granger was suspended for fighting in Friday's quarterfinal win over LSU, and the school announced just before the tipoff that forward Cinmeon Bowers had been suspended for a potential rules violation.
 Cauley-Stein scored 18 points and Andrew Harrison added 15 to help Kentucky improve to 33–0 in a 91 to 67 victory over the Tigers and advance to the finals of the SEC tournament.
 The win broke the school-record winning streak of 32 games set from December 5, 1953, to January 8, 1955.
-On March 15 Kentucky met Arkansas in the finals of the SEC tournament.
+On March 15 Kentucky met Arkansas in the title game of the SEC tournament.
 The Razorbacks defeated Georgia in the semifinals the day prior.
 Cauley-Stein scored 15 points and grabbed 10 rebounds, and Kentucky never trailed in beating No. 21 Arkansas 78 to 63 for the program's 28th SEC tournament title.
 Kentucky scored the first eight points as Andrew Harrison hit two 3s early.
 Arkansas had not trailed in this tournament, yet against Kentucky the best the Razorbacks could do was tie the game four times with the last at 19-all on a 3-pointer by Qualls with 7:59 left.
 By the time the Razorbacks worked the ball inside against Kentucky's blue wall, they struggled to knock down shots.
 After Qualls' 3, they didn't score another field goal the rest of the half.
 Kentucky scored seven straight as part of a 16–4 run to finish the half with a 41–25 lead.